For the Villars, everything is a family business

 At joint presser, bets make pitch for 'new No.2' vs frontrunner Marcos

-Former defense secretary Norberto Gonzales on Sunday floated the idea of picking a "new Number 2", referring to Vice President Leni Robredo, who has been trailing presidential aspirant Ferdinand "Bongbong" Marcos Jr. in pre-election surveys.
+Former defense secretary Norberto Gonzales floated the idea of picking a "new Number 2", referring to Vice President Leni Robredo, who has been trailing presidential aspirant Ferdinand "Bongbong" Marcos Jr. in pre-election surveys.

 Back to Top